 Different Types of Spinal Cord Injuries

-Spinal cord injuries are categorized by two factors – the location of the injury on the spinal cord and the “completeness” injury.
+Spinal cord injuries are categorized by two factors – the location of the injury on the spinal cord and the “completeness of” injury.

 The location of the injury is usually designated by the particular vertebra or vertebrae where the injury is located.
 For example, doctors might say that a person has suffered a “C-7/C-8 spinal injury,” which means that the spinal cord injury is located between the seventh and eighth cervical vertebrae.

 Spinal cord injuries are also classified as “complete” or “incomplete.”
 In a complete spinal cord injury, the patient has lost all sensory function and motor control below the area of the spinal cord injury.
 In an incomplete injury, the patient retains some motor or sensory function below the affected area of the spinal cord injury.